Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 ### Leatherworker's Tools

 Knowledge of leatherworking extends to lore concerning animal hides and their properties.
-It also confers knowledge of leather armor and similar goods.
+It also confers knowledge of leather armour and similar goods.

 ***Components.*** Leatherworker's Tools include a knife, a small mallet, an edger, a hole punch, thread, and leather scraps.